marcelchastain/django-resto/README.md

 List of host names for the media servers.

-The WebDAV URL for a given media file is the same as its HTTP URLs, built using `MEDIA_URL`, except that the host name changes.
+The URL used to upload or delete a given media file is built using `MEDIA_URL`.
+It is the same URL used by the end user to download the file, except that the host name changes.
 It is not possible to use HTTPS.

 ### `DUST_USE_LOCAL_FS`